Dowell-Lab/Nascent-Flow/README.md

 This will then install the current MutliQC v1.6.
 Future additions to the pipeline will include a singularity container for MultiQC to remove this prerequisite.

+##### Parallel-fastq-dump Installation

+As of verison 0.4, we have implemented a wrapper for fastq-dump for multi-threading in place of fasterq-dump due to memory leak issues.
+This, however, requires the installation of parallel-fastq-dump to your user home.
+You can do so by running:

+    $pip3 install paralell-fastq-dump --user

+This will check for the sra-tools requirement, so if you do not want this installed to your user then this dependency must already be loaded to your path (i.e. module load sra/2.9.2).

+This has been added as an *option* and the pipeline will run fastq-dump (single core) by default.
+To run multi-threading on 8 cores, you must specify `--threadfqdump` as a nextflow run argument.

 ##### Running Nextflow Using an sbatch script

 The best way to run Nextflow is using an sbatch script using the same command specified above.
 It's advisable to execute the workflow at least in a `screen` session, so you can log out of your cluster and check the progress and any errors in standard output more easily.
 Nextflow does a great job at keeping logs of every transaction, anyway, should you lose access to the console.
 The memory requirements do not exceed 8GB, so you do not need to request more RAM than this.
 SRAs must be downloaded prior to running the pipeline.